Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 Q: How do I know if I’m stuck at the $80K–$100K tactical plateau instead of just having a slow quarter?

-Q: How does The Clear Edge Operating System actually help me scale from $80K–$100K to $150K+ without adding more tactics?
+Q: How does The Clear Edge OS help when I’m stuck around $80K–$100K and aiming for $150K+ without adding more tactics?

-A: It replaces disconnected tactics with a five-layer operating system—Signal, Execution, Capacity, Time, and Energy—so each improvement compounds, turning cases like $92K → $134K in 7 months or $94K → $118K in 8 months into normal, repeatable outcomes.
+A: It replaces disconnected tactics with a five-layer operating system—Signal, Execution, Capacity, Time, and Energy—so each improvement can compound, using cases like $92K → $134K in 7 months or $94K → $118K in 8 months as examples of what this structure has supported.

 Q: How do I use The Signal Grid to decide what to optimize first when everything feels important?